 For end-users, everything is available in a browser via Awingu’s online workspace.
 No need to install agents, plug-ins etc.

-In the simplest of forms, Awingu will (a) aggregate applications and files, (b) act as an HTML5 gateway for applications and desktops running on the applications servers and (c) act as an Identity provider.
+In its simplest of forms, Awingu will (a) aggregate applications and files, (b) act as an HTML5 gateway for applications and desktops running on the applications servers and (c) act as an Identity provider.
 For the sake of simplicity we’re not discussing security, compliance, audit, collaboration and other functionalities here.

 In terms of scalability, Awingu is ‘stackable’.
 Our guidance is to host up to 100 concurrent users on one single Virtual Machine and simply add Virtual Machines for additional users.
 Finally, Awingu’s software is multi-tenant, can connect with multiple Active Directories, can be branded and is open API based.
 As such, it is also a Service Provider-ready solution.